0xTriboulet/scepter-rs/readme.md

 A Rust-based server-agent Command-and-Control designed to maximize compatability with non-standard devices. `scepter-rs` provides a minimal command and control interface that can be leveraged from [your favorite C2 framework](https://www.cobaltstrike.com/).

 Based on [rdll-rs](https://github.com/0xTriboulet/rdll-rs) and similar in design to [rssh-rs](https://github.com/0xTriboulet/rssh-rs/tree/master), this project enables external capability to be deployed from a Beacon console, effectively providing (*very*) primitive support for 3rd-party SSH pivot agents from an existing Beacon session.
-Unlike `rssh-rs`, `scepter-rs` inverts the communication relationship and stands up an SSH server on the Beacon-side of communications, increasing the potential for SSH client-side customization.
+Unlike `rssh-rs`, `scepter-rs` inverts the communication relationship and stands up an SSH server on the Beacon-side of the network, increasing client-side customization.

 ![img_4.png](img_4.png)